-The Carolina Bays are approximately 500,000 elliptical, shallow lakes, wetlands and depressions, up to 10 km long which are found east of the Rocky Mountains and are concentrated mainly along the Atlantic seaboard.
-They are also know as Delmarva Bays, Maryland Basins or Nebraska Rainwater basins.
+The Carolina Bays are shallow lakes, wetlands and depressions, up to 10 km long that are found east of the Rocky Mountains and are concentrated mainly along the Atlantic seaboard.
+They are also known as Delmarva Bays, Maryland Basins or Nebraska Rainwater basins.
 The major axes of the ellipses generally point toward the Great Lakes.
 The bays were discovered in the 1930's from the first aerial photographs of the Atlantic coast.
 The rims of the bays are usually only one meter higher than the centers, making the bays virtually undetectable from the ground.
-The use of LiDAR, a laser imaging system, has been used to discover a great number of bays by emphasizing the small differences in elevation of the surface features (Figure 1).
+The use of LiDAR, a laser imaging system, has been used to discover a great number of bays by emphasizing the small differences in elevation of the surface features.
 A web site for viewing Carolina Bay LiDAR images is available from Davias.

 Bay Formation Theories

 Many theories have been formulated to explain the origin of the Carolina Bays.
 The theories can be classified into those that propose forces within the Earth, such as wind or water currents, and those that propose impacts from an astronomical event, like a meteor shower.
-The proposals about impacts from meteorites or comets (Melton 1933, Firestone 2007; Kennett 2009a,b) have been opposed due to the lack of physical evidence resulting from a hyperspeed impact such as shatter cones, crystals displaying shock metamorphism, meteorite fragments or the occurrence of siderophile elements.
+The proposals about impacts from meteorites or comets (Melton 1933, Firestone 2007; Kennett 2009a,b) have been opposed due to the lack of physical evidence resulting from a hyperspeed impact.
 This type of evidence is deemed essential to distinguish extraterrestrial impact structures from land features created by volcanism, erosion or other terrestrial processes (French and Koeberl, 2010).

-Since the bays do not contain meteorite fragments or mineral crystals with the planar deformation features characteristic of hypervelocity impacts, astronomers and geologists have rejected the theory that the Carolina Bays were the result of meteorite or comet impacts (Pinter, et al. 2011).
+Astronomers and geologists have rejected the theory that the Carolina Bays were the result of meteorite or comet impacts because the bays do not contain meteorite fragments or mineral crystals with the planar deformation features characteristic of hypervelocity impacts.
+(Pinter, et al. 2011).

 The theories of bay creation by terrestrial processes include substrate dissolution, wind, ice, marine waves and currents that reduce the volume of karst-like depressions which are later modified by wind or ice-push processes (May and Warne, 1999).
 The bays have also been characterized as thermokarst or thaw lakes that are circular or elliptical in shape and are often aligned with the prevailing wind (Melosh 2011).